kean/Nuke/Documentation/Migrations/Nuke 4 Migration Guide.md

 Here's a few design principles adopted in Nuke 4:

 - **Protocol-Oriented Programming.** Nuke 3 promised a lot of customization by providing a set of protocols for loading, caching, transforming images, etc. However, those protocols were vaguely defined and hard to implement in practice.
 Protocols in Nuke 4 are simple and precise, often consisting of a single method.
-- **Single Responsibility Principle.** For example, instead of packing preheating and deduplicating of equivalent requests in a single vague `ImageManager` class, those features were implemented as a separate classes (`Preheater`, `Deduplicator`).
+- **Single Responsibility Principle.** For example, instead of implementing preheating and deduplicating of equivalent requests in a single vague `ImageManager` class, those features were moved to separate classes (`Preheater`, `Deduplicator`).
 This makes core classes much easier to reason about.
 - **Principle of Least Astonishment**.
-Nuke 3 had a several excessive protocols, classes and methods which are *all gone* now (`ImageTask`, `ImageResponseInfo`, `ImageManagerConfiguration` just to name a few).
-Those features were re-implemented in a straightforward manner and are much easier to use now.
+Nuke 3 had a several excessive protocols, classes and methods which are *all gone* now (`ImageTask`, `ImageManagerConfiguration` just to name a few).
+Those features are much easier to use now.
 - **Simpler Async**.
 Image loading involves a lot of asynchronous code, managing it was a chore.
-Nuke 4 adopts two design patterns (**Promise** and **CancellationToken**) that solves most of those problems.
+Nuke 4 adopts two design patterns ([**Promise**](https://github.com/kean/Promise) and **CancellationToken**) that solve most of those problems.

 The adoption of those design principles resulted in a simpler, more testable, and more concise code base (which is now under 900 slocs, compared to AlamofireImage's 1426, and Kingfisher's whopping 2357).